Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 What does "registration" really mean?

-It means that the puppy's parents, grandparents, and antecedents back a specified number of generations were registered.
+All breed registration means is that breeders of the puppy's parents, grandparents, and antecedents back a specified number of generations paid a fee and got the pup's name listed in an archive.
 Period.
 That's all it means.
 Registration is neither a guarantee nor even an indication of quality.
-Nor does it tell you WHERE your puppy came from, if you buy it from a pet store.
-It doesn't guarantee that the puppy didn't come from a "puppy mill" - you know, those horrible places you hear about where the dogs live in deplorable conditions and are bred solely for profit, with no thought to the pain and suffering inflicted on these poor animals.
+Nor does it tell you WHERE your puppy came from, if you buy it from a pet store, even if there is a kennel or breeder name listed.
+It certainly doesn't guarantee that the puppy didn't come from a "puppy mill" -- you know, those horrible places you hear about where the dogs live in deplorable conditions and are bred solely for profit, with no thought to the pain and suffering inflicted on these poor animals -- because some puppy millers make up their own registries!

 Tiny blue paw print bullet point